candles and incense burning on window sill and green bouquet

 |

-As it happens, many of us have careers that cause no small amount of angst.
-We worry about productivity, deadlines, difficult bosses and co-workers.
-Then, at the end of the day, it comes home with us, filling our thoughts while we try to sleep at night!
+Many of us lead lives filled with copious amounts of angst.
+We worry about productivity, deadlines, challenging bosses and co-workers.
+Dubiously, at the end of the day, we bring the stress home, where it continues to rule our thoughts and minds, even at night while we try to sleep!

-Then, we go back and do it all again the next day.
+Then, we do it all again the next day.

 Sound familiar?